 During the Assessment:

 We find that having parent/s and young people together in the first appointment helps us understand things more quickly, which can allow the therapy to be more successful.
 Usually, an assessment with an adolescent takes place in three parts: time spent with the young person and the family together, time with the parent/s on their own, and time with the young person on their own.
 On rare occasions, when an adolescent is away from home, at school or university for example, we might meet with them for the whole assessment.

 In the assessment, we will want to learn about the history of the problem that has brought you to therapy, what has or hasn’t helped so far and about your skills and strengths.
 An assessment allows us to gather information, but it also allows you to consider whether this is the right therapist for you/your young person.

 At the end of the assessment, the whole family may be asked to come together again briefly.
-We then aim to provide you with a summary of the problem, the approach we feel will be most helpful, what it is likely to involve and whether it will be important to involve another kind of therapist or healthcare professional.
+We then aim to provide you with a summary of the problem, the approach we feel will be most helpful, what it is likely to involve and whether on rare occasions it will be important to involve another kind of therapist or healthcare professional.

 Sometimes we may need to go away and reflect further on what you have told us, or seek further information before making our recommendations.
 We value gaining a thorough understanding about the issues, so that we can create a careful approach, tailored to you and your needs.

 Very occasionally, we might suggest that a different therapy is needed and will make recommendations to you of alternative next steps or clinicians.
 However, we are nearly always able to help directly everyone who come to see us.

 Although a young person may be increasingly independent, they are still usually dependent on their parents.
 Parents may need to be involved in any ongoing therapeutic work in order that it is effective as possible.
 Sometimes we will recommend working with the parent or whole family instead of the young person.